-The Company's pension expenses under the defined contribution pension plan for the years ended December 31, 2022 and 2021, were \$33,642 thousand and \$31,987 thousand, respectively.
+The Company's pension expenses under the defined contribution pension plan for the three months and years ended December 31, 2023 and 2022, were \$35,478 thousand and \$33,642 thousand, respectively.
 The payment was made to the Bureau of Labor Insurance.